Thameslink Programme, London

 The infrastructure that originally facilitated and remains central to Thameslink is a largely tunnel section from a divergence from the Midland mainline north of St Pancras, through Farringdon to Blackfriars station, where there is access to lines south of the Thames.
 Replacing Kings Cross Thameslink, the much larger in-tunnel station at St Pancras International opened during 2007.

-Part of the original service, the short branch to Moorgate in 'the City', London's leading financial district, will close permanently in December 2008 as part of the modifications needed at junction station, Farringdon.
-This will retain its significance as the changeover point for trains between the two electrical systems, 25kV overhead to the north, 750V dc third-rail to the south.
+Part of the original service, the short branch to Moorgate in ‘the City’, London’s leading financial district, was closed permanently on 22 March 2009 as part of the modifications needed at junction station Farringdon, an interchange with Transport for London (TfL) Underground.
+It is also due to become a stop on the new Crossrail line scheduled to open in 2017.
+Farringdon will retain its significance as the changeover point for trains between the two electrical systems, 25kV overhead to the north, 750V dc third-rail to the south.
 The share of the project allocated to infrastructure amounts to £3.55bn.

-The most visible infrastructure change will be the renewal of Blackfriars station with platforms extending the length of Blackfriars Bridge, in the process adding an entrance on the south bank of the Thames.
+The most visible infrastructure change, and one that is apparent to non-rail users, is the £350m renewal of Blackfriars station with platforms extending the length of Blackfriars Bridge.
+This adds an entrance on the south bank of the Thames.

-Rebuilding of junctions and a new bridge at Borough Market (to be built 2009–2011) to reduce the current conflict between Charing Cross and Thameslink services are key infrastructure works in terms of increasing throughput.
+Rebuilding of junctions and a new bridge at Borough Market in 2012to reduce the conflict between Charing Cross and Thameslink services were key infrastructure works in terms of increasing throughput.

-With reference to the 2012 London Olympics, the project is structured to provide the capability for 12-coach operation on the Brighton-Bedford section by 2011.
+With reference to the 2012 London Olympics, the project provided the capability for 12-coach operation on the Brighton-Bedford section by 2011.

-These basic requirements will also apply to a new fleet for the future operation, a procurement process for which was launched in April 2008.
-Expressions of interest are sought by mid-2008 from would-be suppliers for between 900 and 1,300 coaches; there are 720 coaches deployed in Class 319 formations on the current Thameslink.
+A procurement process for a new fleet of multiple unit stock for the future operation was launched in April 2008.
+Expressions of interest were sought from would-be suppliers which would replace and significantly expand the capacity of the 720 coaches deployed in Class 319 formations on the current Thameslink.

-The £1.14bn contract should be awarded in summer 2009, with deliveries between 2012 and 2015.
+The first units were made available for mainline testing in late 2011, with batch deliveries entering service between 2012 and 2015.
 As this procurement overlaps with that for the very large future Intercity Express Programme (IEP) high-speed train, it is probable that the scale of the two orders mean that they would go to different companies or consortia.
-Likely bidders include Bombardier, Siemens, Hitachi and, having withdrawn their interest from IEP, Alstom.
-The contract will include a maintenance element.
+The contract is expected to include a ten-year maintenance element.

 Resignalling will be according to systems standard on the constituent lines.
 The reconstruction and resignalling will enable the throughput of trains on the central section, which will be raised from the present limit of eight per hour to 24 in each direction, an increase needed for the new paths needed to create the Thameslink network.